janet-dev/ci-milestone-project-3/TESTING.md

     <h2 align="left"><img src="docs/testing/audit/lighthouse-login-desktop.jpg"></h2>

-    - 404.html report - Lighthouse was unable to generate, so used WebPageTest instead
+    - 404.html report - Lighthouse was unable to generate, so used WebPageTest instead.

-        - See the article [Why you should be testing your 404 pages web performance](https://nooshu.com/blog/2020/08/25/you-should-be-testing-your-404-pages-web-performance/) by Matt Hobbs on Nooshu.com
+        + See the article [Why you should be testing your 404 pages web performance](https://nooshu.com/blog/2020/08/25/you-should-be-testing-your-404-pages-web-performance/) by Matt Hobbs on Nooshu.com

     <h2 align="left"><img src="docs/testing/audit/lighthouse-404-desktop.jpg"></h2>